BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 ## Authorizing Users & Clients

-There are four workflows supported by OAuth 2.0 that allow users to authorize an applications to obtain a `Bearer` token to gain access to resources in lieu of user credentials or client tokens.
+There are four workflows supported by OAuth 2.0 that allow users to authorize an application to obtain a `Bearer` token to gain access to resources in lieu of user credentials or client tokens.

 1. [Authorization Code](#authorization-code)